34 Great Jobs for People with Disabilities

 - Yearly pay—Varies widely, from less than $50,000 to more than $200,000

 Since growing up with a learning disability can be very challenging, those who do often develop a lot of empathy for anyone else who is struggling.
 That's why some people who have learning disabilities find that the field of counseling provides a good place for their talents.
-They can help comfort and advise other people while coming across as truly genuine and understanding.
+They can help comfort and advise other people by being truly genuine and understanding.

 Average yearly wages: